FeeeeK/miside-secret-menu-unlocker/README.md

 ## Installation

+### Option 1: Using provided launcher

+1. Download the latest version of the mod from the [releases page](https://github.com/feeeek/miside-secret-menu-unlocker/releases).
+2. Extract the contents of the mod archive into the game's root folder (where `MiSide.exe` is located).
+3. Launch the game using `SecretMenuLauncher.exe`.

+### Option 2: Using BepInEx

 1. Download the latest version of the mod from the [releases page](https://github.com/feeeek/miside-secret-menu-unlocker/releases).
 2. Download `BepInEx-Unity.IL2CPP-win-x64-6.0.0-pre.2.zip` from the [BepInEx releases page](https://github.com/BepInEx/BepInEx/releases/tag/v6.0.0-pre.2).
 3. Extract the contents of `BepInEx-Unity.IL2CPP-win-x64-6.0.0-pre.2.zip` into the game's root folder (where `MiSide.exe` is located).